NIE – Número de identidad de extranjero

 Next you will be presented with a window that includes your full name, passport number.
 If it’s all correct click on ‘Solicitar Cita’ (ask for a appointment).

-NIE example
+NIE number example

 NIE document – example